 - Provisions that allow groups of First Nations to hold their elections on a common day and line up their terms of office

-Working effectively with Aboriginal Peoples® tip: always do your research on the community you are planning to work with to find out if there is a hereditary chief as well as an elected chief and council.
+Working Effectively with Indigenous Peoples® tip: always do your research on the community you are planning to work with to find out if there is a hereditary chief as well as an elected chief and council.

 Here’s a short video clip of comedian Rick Mercer with his take on the Indian Act.